Wednesday, October 9, 2013

 The only thing you have to do is love.
 Just love.

-Love when it’s the hardest to love.
+Love when it’s the

 Then you will know what it truly is to be free.